 Disclosure: Some links below are my affiliate links, meaning, at no additional cost to you, I may earn a commission if you click through and make a purchase.
 Read my full disclosure policy here.
 Please know that I only recommend products and services I have used myself or with clients.

-Getting more traffic to your site is probably one of your biggest goals as a blogger.
+Getting more traffic to your blog is probably one of your biggest goals as a blogger.
 Thankfully there is a very easy and accessible way to drive HUGE amounts of traffic to your blog and it’s Pinterest!
 Pinterest is a very powerful search engine and in this post, I am going to share with you 15 tips and tricks that have helped drive a tremendous amount of traffic to my blog.
 Pinterest is hands-down my biggest social network referral, and it can be yours’ too if you follow the steps outlined below:

 Why You Should Pin Frequently and Consistently

 One of the easiest things you can do to dramatically increase your Pinterest traffic is to pin frequently and consistently.
 It’s no secret that Pinterest rewards accounts that are active and regularly pinning.
 I recommend setting aside time each day (preferably twice a day!) to pin images to your boards.
 This is called manual pinning.
 If pinning manually seems overwhelming, you can always sign up for a Pinterest scheduling service like Tailwind or BoardBooster.

 I like to do a combination of the above.
 I use Tailwind to schedule about 15-20 pins each day and then I pin manually when I feel inspired to do so.
 I also pin my own pins manually during the evening hours, when my Pinterest users are most active!